ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-9-2.md

-Chapter 9: Leveraging Technology for Conflict Management: Using Technology to Enhance Your Conflict Management Experience
+Using Technology to Enhance Your Conflict Management Experience
 =========================================================================================================================

 Technology can be a valuable tool for managing workplace conflict.
 By using technology to enhance your conflict management experience, managers and employees can achieve better outcomes and promote positive relationships in the workplace.